What is a Large Trader?

-A large trader is a person or entity that trades more than 2 million shares in a single day, or 20 million shares or $200 million worth of shares in a single month.or $20 million worth of
+A large trader is a person or entity that trades more than 2 millionor $20 million worth of shares in a single day, or 20 million shares or $200 million worth of shares in a single month.

 Let's say Company XYZ is a pension fund manager often makes large trades, and in some cases trades more than 2 million a day.that holds $1 billion of assets for a teachers union.
 The

 Large traders have considerable influence over volumes and pricing in the, which is why the SEC likes to keep an extra eye on them.
 Since 2011, the SEC has defined large traders, has required them to register via Form 13H (which they must update annually), and has required them to keep extra records regarding their trades.